Jay Electronica: 2020–2021: A Written Testimony and Act II: The Patents of Nobility (The Turn)

-On February 7, 2020, Jay Electronica announced the completion of his album, A Written Testimony, which was recorded over a 40-day period.
+On February 7, 2020, Jay Electronica announced the completion of his album, A Written Testimony, which was recorded over 40 days.
 It was released on March 13, 2020, and was both critically and commercially successful, charting at number 12 on the Billboard 200 and peaking at number 8 on the Top R&B/Hip-Hop Albums chart.
 It also charted in Australia, Belgium, Canada, Switzerland, and the United Kingdom.
 The track "The Blinding" (featuring Travis Scott) would also chart, peaking at number 9 of the Billboard Bubbling Under Hot 100 Singles chart.
 In 2021, the album was nominated for Best Rap Album at the 63rd Annual Grammy Awards, but lost to Nas' King's Disease (2020).

 On October 5, 2020, Jay Electronica released the sequel to his debut mixtape, Act II: The Patents of Nobility (The Turn), as his second studio album, after the album had leaked online two days prior.
 In August 2021, Jay Electronica guest featured on the song "Jesus Lord" released on Kanye West's twelfth studio album, Donda (2021).
 The song would be his very first entry on the Billboard Hot 100, peaking at number 26 on the chart.
 Electronica would also appear on the song's sequel, "Jesus Lord, Pt.
 2", alongside The Lox.